DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ## kn4      0.05294705 0.09090909 0.000999001  0.01998002
 ```

 And now having the matrices selected by both the PCNM method and the Moran's I, we chose our final $\mathbf{W}$'s for our study period.
+We selected the matrices whose PCNM's *AIC* were the lowest and Moran's I $p-values$ were statistically significant.

 ```r